6 Epic Team Photography Ideas to Inspire Your Next Shoot

 This idea works great for dance teams, sketch-comedy troupes, and other physically active teams.
 You can stage poses that you wouldn’t be able to capture in a single image.
 With the proper editing, viewers won’t even know which parts of the photo were shot separately.

-This is an excellent option for teams that have high turnover.
+This idea is also an excellent option for teams that have high turnover.
 You don’t want to invest in an epic team photoshoot only to have to redo it several months later with new team members.

-5. Capture an unconventional view with a drone or 360-degree camera
+6. Capture an unconventional view with a drone or 360-degree camera

 stylish rooftop venue